 The procedure for the formation and distribution of profits of enterprises of various forms of ownership.
 Formation of enterprise profit

-The labor resources of the enterprise have certain quantitative and qualitative indicators that characterize the efficiency of their use.
+The labor resources of an enterprise have certain quantitative and qualitative indicators that characterize the efficiency of their use.
 TO quantitative indicators include: 1.
 Average annual number of employees.
-The average annual employee is one able-bodied employee who is fully employed during the year.
-This indicator is determined by dividing the total hours worked (man-days) for employees of the farm for the year by the planned (normative) annual fund of working hours for one employee.
-2. Average number of employees.
-To determine this indicator, it is necessary to sum up the number of employees on the list of the enterprise for each month of the year and dividing by 12.
-The indicators of the enterprise's labor resources include.
-3. The coefficient of availability of labor resources of the enterprise is defined as the ratio of the number of available labor resources to their planned requirements for the implementation of the planned program.
-4. Labor supply of the economy is defined as the ratio of the number of employees of the enterprise and multiplication by 100.
-It shows how many workers in the enterprise are per 100 hectares of agricultural land.
-Other quantitative indicators include.
-5. The coefficient of renewal is defined as the ratio of hired per year to the average annual number of employees.
-6. The retirement rate is defined as the ratio of the number of retired employees per year to the average annual number of employees.
-7. The coefficient of staff turnover is defined as the ratio of the number of employees dismissed from the enterprise per year to the average annual number of employees.
-The qualitative characteristic of labor resources is determined by the following system of indicators.
-8. The degree of involvement of labor resources in social production is defined as the ratio of those who are able to work in production to their total number in the economy.
+An average annual employee is considered to be one able-bodied employee fully employed during the year.
+This indicator is determined by dividing the total time worked (person-days) by farm workers for the year by the planned (standard) annual working time fund for one employee.
+2. Average headcount workers.
+To determine this indicator, it is necessary to sum up the number of employees on the enterprise’s list for each month of the year and divide by 12.
+Indicators of the enterprise’s supply of labor resources include: 3.The enterprise's labor resource supply ratio is defined as the ratio of the number of available labor resources to their planned need to implement the planned program.
+4. The labor supply of an enterprise is defined as the ratio of the number of employees of the enterprise and multiplication by 100.
+It shows how many employees there are in the enterprise per 100 hectares of agricultural land.
+Other quantitative indicators include: 5.
+The renewal coefficient is defined as the ratio of those hired per year to the average annual number of employees.
+6. The attrition rate is defined as the ratio of the number of retired employees per year to the average annual number of employees.
+7.The staff turnover rate is defined as the ratio of the number of employees dismissed from the enterprise during the year to the average annual number of employees.
+The qualitative characteristics of labor resources are determined by the following system of indicators.
+8.The degree of involvement of labor resources in social production is defined as the ratio of able-bodied people participating in production to their total number in the economy.

 1. Technical factors:

-The quantitative composition of fixed assets and their structure;
+Quantitative composition of fixed assets and their structure;

-Qualitative composition of fixed assets;
+High-quality composition fixed assets;

-The degree of mechanization and automation of technological processes;
+Degree of mechanization and automation technological processes;

-The quality of the raw materials.
+Quality of raw materials.

 2. Organizational factors:

-The degree of specialization, concentration, cooperation of production;
+Degree of specialization, concentration, cooperation of production;

-The level of organization of production, labor and management.
+Level of organization of production, labor and management.

 3. Economic factors: